joshjcarrier/minecontrol/README.md

 ![v2.0.0](http://javadocs.files.wordpress.com/2013/03/minecontrol2.png)

 ##### Features:
+* NEW: rearchitected again for more fun
-* NEW: D-Pad mapping
+* D-Pad mapping to WASD
-* NEW: refreshed UI
+* refreshed UI
-* NEW: switch any button mapping to toggle mode (press once/hold key)
+* switch any button mapping to toggle mode (press once/hold key)
-* NEW: disable the trigger buttons
-* NEW: rearchitected for more fun
 * Xbox 360 controller support (Windows, Mac OSX/Linux/alternate controllers experimental)
 * Convert left joystick into WASD pulses, regulated by how much you push on the stick
 * Convert right joytick into mouse movements, also regulated by how much you push on the stick